quickapps/docs/en/developers/plugins.rst

 -----------------------

-Once you have provided certain teakable values, you may need to read those values in order to change your plugin's behavior, in our "Blog" example we want to know whether the "publish date" should be rendered or not.
+Once you have provided certain teakable values, you may need to read those values in order to change your plugin’s behavior, in our "Blog" example we want to know whether the "publish date" should be rendered or not.
 To read these values you should use the ``QuickApps\Core\Plugin`` class as follow: